mVentory/MVentory_S3CDN/README.md

 ####Notes

 * Resizing dimensions are taken from mage config.
-* Oroginal files are uploaded as is, other dimensions are produced on the fly and uploaded.
+* Original files are uploaded as is, other dimensions are produced on the fly and uploaded.
 * Uploaded images are not deleted.
 * Errors are written to s3.log file.
 * The script does not stop on errors.